The 18 Best Places to See Fall Foliage in the USA

 Manchester, a town hugged by southern Vermont’s Taconic and Green mountains, shines most in fall.
 For DIY travelers cobbling together their own itinerary, be sure to build in stops at some famous covered bridges: The 117-foot Chiselville Bridge, spanning Roaring Branch brook in Sunderland, and the oft-painted, 166-year-old Bridge at the Green in West Arlington are not to be missed.

-Book a stay at the 21-room, family-run Inn at Manchester, which is located on a peaceful, grassy, four-acre property with views of the nearby forests, or just down the road at centrally located, four-star Kimpton Taconic Hotel.
+Book a stay at the 21-room, family-run Inn at Manchester, on a peaceful, grassy, four-acre property with views of the nearby forests, or just down the road at centrally located, four-star Kimpton Taconic Hotel.
 Its restaurant, the Copper Grouse, serves fresh, American fare like smash burgers and wedge salads.

 Enjoy the foliage up close while on the Cascades Trail in North Adams.